Background image for CIMMYT

 • Breeding contributions to 50% of the wheat and maize varieties grown worldwide.

-• Capacity building that has benefited nearly 75,000 women and men farmers and agricultural experts, through 2,700 training and capacity building activities in more than 18 countries.
+• Capacity building that has benefited nearly 75,000 women, youth, and men farmers and agricultural experts, through 2,700 training and capacity building activities in more than 18 countries.

 New opportunities

-Whilst our current programs deliver significant sustainable intensification, regenerative agriculture and breeding and seed systems-driven benefits, we want to engage funding partners in realizing further strategic opportunities which include:
+Whilst our current programs deliver significant sustainable intensification, regenerative agriculture and breeding and seed systems-driven benefits, we want to further engage funding partners in realizing additional strategic opportunities which include:

 • Act as innovation provider of sustainable agriculture development that is inclusive, provides improved livelihood options, and reduces drudgery, thanks to responsible sourcing and environmentally-friendly policy environment-building, enabling long lasting innovation.

-• Increase the participatory engagement with farming communities, especially smallholder farmers who represent 30-40% of GDP and 65-70% of the labor force in Africa, a huge resource.
+• Increase the participatory engagement with farming communities, especially smallholder farmers, who represent 30-40% of the GDP and 65-70% of the labor force in Africa, a huge resource.

-• Build Living Labs infrastructure with farming communities with our Regional On-Farm Testing (ROFT) networks.
+• Build Living Labs—long-term field experimentation platforms—infrastructure with farming communities with our Regional On-Farm Testing (ROFT) networks.

 • Provide nutritious cereal and legumes-based food options for low-income consumers.